 - Fiberglass insulation is made from tightly woven fibers that are light, malleable, and relatively simple to cut and install.
 This material is regularly used in blanket insulation and has an R-value of 2.7 per inch.

 - Mineral wool has an R-value of 3.3 per inch.
-It’s a stone-based mineral fiber insulation that contains basalt rock and recycled steel slag.
+It’s a stone-based mineral fiber insulation material that contains basalt rock and recycled steel slag.

 - Liquid polyurethane is the main ingredient in spray foam insulation.
 The R-value of this type of insulation ranges from 3.5 per inch to 6.5 per inch, depending on whether you’re using open-cell (3.5) or closed-cell (6.5) spray foam.